Find food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

-Your dog is licking and scratching incessantly, and they are starting to lose their fur.
-Could they possibly have mange?
+Is your dog licking and scratching incessantly?
+Are they starting to lose their fur?
+If so, they might have mange.
 While a number of conditions could be responsible for your dog's itching, it's important to arm yourself with the facts about dog mange.
 Mange is a condition that, while usually treatable, is sometimes contagious and has the potential to be serious.
-Keep reading to learn about mange in dogs and how you can help your itchy pup.
+Keep reading to learn about mange in dogs and how you can help your itchy dog.

 What Is Mange?

-Generally speaking, mange is a skin condition caused by an infestation of mites, which are tiny parasitic arachnids that are closely related to ticks.
-There are two types of mange that affect dogs — demodectic mange, which is not contagious, and sarcoptic mange, which is.
+Generally speaking, mange is a skin condition caused by an infestation of mites.
+These are tiny parasitic arachnids that are closely related to ticks.
+There are three major types of mange that affect dogs: demodectic mange, which is not contagious, and sarcoptic mange and cheyletiella, which are both contagious to dogs as well as humans.

 Signs and Symptoms of Mange in Dogs